MicrosoftDocs/entra-docs/docs/architecture/guide-for-independent-software-developers.md

 As Conditional Access policies are now  more sophisticated.
 There's a broad set of signals that determines whether a user or service should receive a token.
 For example, it might be important to determine if a mobile device uses [Mobile Application Management](/mem/intune/apps/app-management#mobile-application-management-mam-basics) (MAM), whether [Intune manages](/mem/intune/apps/app-protection-policy) a Windows PC from within a desktop app.
 Or, you might need to protect tokens by binding them to a request's originating device.
 This diligence helps to ensure compliance and security with minimal friction to the developer.
 Microsoft libraries offer the necessary scaffolding while maintaining flexibility in responding to specific policy requirements.

-## Authenticating and authorizing with Microsoft Entra ID
+## Authenticate and authorize with Microsoft Entra ID

 Microsoft Entra ID supports authentication and authorization flows inside browsers to secure web-based assets (such as websites and APIs) and on client platforms like Windows, macOS, Linux, iOS, and Android.
 Technology providers across the ecosystem engage with Microsoft to ensure that customers, their organizations, and partners have seamless credential-handling experiences.
 Microsoft Edge works directly with Microsoft Entra ID to support device wide SSO to authenticate users on their Windows devices.
 [Google Chrome (version 111)](https://chromeenterprise.google/policies/#CloudAPAuthEnabled) and [Firefox (version 91)](https://support.mozilla.org/kb/windows-sso#firefox) have this functionality.
 Web applications that use Microsoft Entra ID identities automatically use these features in their browser-based apps to offer a seamless sign-in experience for customers.